 He also emphasised that the air quality was improving.

-The air quality in the national capital showed marked improvement on Tuesday and was recorded as ‘very poor’, but a Supreme Court-appointed panel is not planning to lift the emergency measures such as ban on trucks and construction immediately.
+The air quality in the national capital showed marked improvement today and was recorded as ‘very poor’, but a Supreme Court-appointed panel is not planning to lift the emergency measures such as ban on trucks and construction immediately.